Who’s vs whose can trip up English writers, but there is a simple trick to keep these two words straight.

 A simple trick to keep who’s vs whose straight in your writing is to consider the apostrophe as a replacement for missing letters.
 When you make a contraction of who is, you eliminate the letter i.
 Thus, you need an apostrophe to show that there is a missing letter.

 On the other hand, whose does not have a missing letter.
 It is the possessive form of the pronoun.
 The spelling changes help keep the two words distinct from each other.
+You might also be interested in our OK vs. okay and macaron vs. macaroon explainers.

 Its vs It’s – A Similar Example